 BLS has implemented several matching criteria in addition to the OSHA ID to ensure the confidentiality and security of SOII respondents, and to ensure that the establishment matches the location(s) sampled by the SOII.

 The OSHA ID number is sent to a respondent by OSHA once they enter their information into the OSHA ITA system.
 The OSHA ID would appear in a confirmation email sent by OSHA from DoNotReply@osha.gov with the subject “OSHA Injury and Illness Report: Successful Submission(s).”

 No. If you receive a mandatory survey from BLS and are required also to provide information to OSHA, you must submit it to both agencies.

 Yes.
-Case and demographic estimates for Days Away from Work (DAFW) and for Days of Job Transfer or Restriction (DJTR) cases will be produced biennially (every 2 years), starting with combined data from reference years 2021 and 2022 that will be published in the fall of 2023.
-The final publication of single year DAFW estimates will be for reference year 2020 that will be published in November, 2021.
+Case and demographic estimates for Days Away from Work (DAFW) and for Days of Job Transfer or Restriction (DJTR) cases are produced biennially (every 2 years), starting with combined data from reference years 2021 and 2022 that were published in November 2023.
+The final single year DAFW estimates were for reference year 2020 that was published in November 2021.